Soimuen11/PPM/readme.md

 + This program is not finished, only use it at your own risks.
 + The installer script has not yet been tested.
++ This is mainly a CLI utility.
+For efficiency purposes, I recommend having a keybinding for the **ppm dmenu** command in your Tiling Window Manager configuration.

+**Contribute:**

-**Contribute:** If you wish to contribute, feel free to make a pull request!
+If you wish to contribute, feel free to make a pull request!
 If you feel like something is missing, send me suggestions!

 ## Future Features

 1. Re-write subroutines which use bash to strive and only use Perl syntax.
-2. Encrypt files storing passwords
+2. Encrypt files storing passwords:
+	+ Add existing gpg key/passphrase to ppm
+	+ Encrypt a password file
+	+ Decrypt a password file
+3. Add a simple GUI or ncurses interface

 ## How To Use It